haani-niyaz/atlassian-admin-tools/README.md

 ### What [atlassian-admin-tools] affects

+The application runs in three modes:

+#### Program options

+Program can be used independently to do the following:
+- Verify if required disk space is available
+- Check if a RPM package is available in the specified repo

+#### App options

+Requires specifying application name.
+With these options you can:

+- Shutdown application
+- Check application process status

+#### Configuration file options

-The application reads a json config file which specifies:
+The program reads a json config file which specifies:

+- Backup directory
 - Files to backup
-- Backup directory
+- Directories to backup
 - Files to download for deployment

 A sample configuration has been provided in `sample/jira.json`

 ### Setup Requirements